1. What is a Revaluation?

-If any property owner believes the assessment on their property is in excess of its Fair Market Value they should first notify the Assessor’s Office.
-They may then appeal before the North Haven Board of Assessment Appeals.
+If any property-owner believes the assessment on their property is in excess of its Fair Market Value they should first notify the Assessor’s Office.
+They may then appeal before the North Haven's Board of Assessment Appeals.
 The Board of Assessment Appeals will review the case and make a determination as to the disposition of the appeal.
 Should the property owner still feel the assessment is incorrect, they may appeal to the Superior Court for the judicial district in which the municipality is located.
-All appeals to the Board of Assessment Appeals must be made by February 20, 2015 if the Assessor’s office files the grand list by January 31st.
-If the town is granted an extension to file the grand list the filing deadline to the Board of Assessment Appeals is March 20, 2015.
+All appeals to the Board of Assessment Appeals must be made by February 20th if the Assessor’s office files the grand list by January 31st.
+If the town is granted an extension to file the grand list the filing deadline to the Board of Assessment Appeals is March 20th.
 Always contact your local assessor's office with any questions pertaining to the filing dates for appeals.

 14. When will the reassessment first appear in tax bills?

-The reassessment will be reflected in tax bills issued for July 1, 2015.
-North Haven's Board of Finance will establish the mill rate for those bills in April 2015.
+The reassessment will be reflected in tax bills issued in July 2020.
+North Haven's Board of Finance will establish the mill rate for those bills in April 2020.
 Please do not multiply your new assessment by the previous year mill rate.